yMambE-95/snake_game/README.md

 # snake_game
-This my first GUI projet in python about the vintage mobile game "snake game".
+This is my first GUI project in python about the vintage mobile game "snake game".